 The saying ‘your first impression is the last impression’ works almost in the entire situation simply because we generally make our perception of the person in the first few minutes of meeting them, the way they dressed up, the way they talk and every detail that is visible in the first look leave a long lasting impression.
-When you meet someone the first thing you do is to introduce yourself whether it is a formal meeting or a personal and in this world of globalization, you need a good command of your English to fit in the world, to introduce yourself confidently especially if you are giving an introduction to your interview.
+When you meet someone the first thing you do is to introduce yourself whether it is a formal meeting or a personal and in this world of globalization, you need a good command of your English to fit in the world, to introduce yourself in English confidently especially if you are giving an introduction to your interview.
 English speaking doesn’t come easily to everyone; there are people out there who are the master of their world, but lack in the field of confidence when it comes to speaking in the English.
 Now we are going to discuss few tips on introducing yourself in English.

 Here in this article, we are going to discuss how to introduce yourself in English confidently.
 Read this article if you feel out of place just because your confidence is lacking by the simple thought of speaking in English.